 A brokerage account is opened up between an investor and a licensed professional.
-When transactions are made, the client will pay for the services in the
+When transactions are made, the client will pay for the services in the form of a load or commission.

 When would a brokerage account be suitable?